prashanthspeshway/bikerental/SETUP.md

 # Setup Instructions

-## MongoDB Configuration
+## Environment Configuration

-1. Create `backend/.env` file with the following content:
+### Backend Environment

+The `backend/.env` file has been created with the MongoDB credentials.
+If you need to recreate it, copy from `backend/.env.example`:

 ```env
 PORT=3000